 Perhaps the single most common cause of rough idle comes in the form of a misfiring engine.
 As you may know, any automotive engine contains multiple cylinders.
 Each of these cylinders contributes to powering your car by combusting a mixture of gasoline and air.
 A misfire happens when combustion fails to occur in one or more of your cylinders.

 In most cases, a misfire has one of three causes.
 The first involves a loss of spark.
 Your spark plugs hold the responsibility of triggering combustion by creating a spark that ignites the air-fuel mixture.
 A dirty or damaged spark plug fails to create a spark.
-Likewise, bad wiring and crack distributor caps can prevent spark plugs from operating correctly.
+Likewise, bad wiring and cracked distributor caps can prevent spark plugs from operating correctly.

 Engine misfires may also stem from an incorrect air-to-fuel ratio.
 If the mixture contains too much air and too little fuel, it may fail to combust.
 This issue, known as lean fuel, happens even when the spark plug fires normally.